Cyber-Security-Club-HTU/CTF-Setup/README.md

 CTFd and CTFd-Whale are already included in this repository.
 There's no need to clone them separately when following the deployment guides.

+## Security Hardening

+When deploying CTFd on your server, please make sure to harden your server as well.

+Check out ~/hardening/README.md for more information.

 ## CTFd-Whale Plugin Configuration

 ### Docker Settings